LangProc/langproc-cw/docs/c_compiler.md

 * variables of `double`, `float`, `char`, `unsigned`, structs, and pointer types
 * calling externally-defined functions (i.e. the file being compiled declares a function, but its definition is provided in a different file that is linked in later on)
-* functions that take more than four parameters
+* functions that take more than 8 parameters
 * mutually recursive function calls
 * locally scoped variable declarations (e.g. a variable that is declared inside the body of a while loop, such as `while(...) { int x = ...; ... }`.
 * the `typedef` keyword